 Also of interest is that Sanger has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Sanger is that it can take a long time to commute to work.
 In Sanger, the average commute to work is 30.95 minutes, which is quite a bit higher than the national average.

-The percentage of adults in Sanger who are college-educated is close to the national average for all communities of 21.84%: 17.96% of the adults in Sanger have a bachelor's degree or advanced degree.
+The percentage of people in Sanger who are college-educated is somewhat higher than the average US community of 21.84%: 26.05% of adults in Sanger have at least a bachelor's degree.

-The per capita income in Sanger in 2010 was $23,216, which is middle income relative to Texas and the nation.
-This equates to an annual income of $92,864 for a family of four.
+The per capita income in Sanger in 2018 was $32,351, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $129,404 for a family of four.
 However, Sanger contains both very wealthy and poor people as well.

 Sanger is a very ethnically-diverse city.
 The people who call Sanger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanger residents report their race to be White, followed by Black or African-American.
 Sanger also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.43% of the city’s residents.
-Important ancestries of people in Sanger include English, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 18.42% of the city’s residents.
+Important ancestries of people in Sanger include German, English, Irish, Czech, and European.

 The most common language spoken in Sanger is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Italian.